moda20/FlutterMusicPlayer/README.md

   * [x] onDuration / onCurrentPosition
   * [x] Full Player controls on bottom bar
   * [x] swipe to change song on bottom bar / album images
+  * [] Moving the player page to the bottom slider or adding more info there (still did not decide)

 * Supported formats